slevomat/coding-standard/doc/attributes.md

 </rule>
 ```

-#### SlevomatCodingStandard.Attributes.DisallowAttributeJoining 🔧
+#### SlevomatCodingStandard.Attributes.DisallowAttributesJoining 🔧

 Requires that only one attribute can be placed inside `#[]` (no comma-separated list).
 In case of more attributes applied, they are split into individual `#[]` blocks.

 #### SlevomatCodingStandard.Attributes.DisallowMultipleAttributesPerLine 🔧

 Disallows multiple attributes of some target on same line.
 This sniff treats multiple attributes declared inside one `#[]` as a single attribute.
-See `DisallowAttributeJoining` to modify this behavior.
+See `DisallowAttributesJoining` to modify this behavior.

 #### SlevomatCodingStandard.Attributes.RequireAttributeAfterDocComment 🔧